 The all-new 16-inch MacBook Pro is finally available in India for us to spend our hard-earned money on.
 Naturally, people are clamouring to get their hands on the undeniably pricey, yet unmistakably superior, King of MacBooks.
 While the defeat of the dreadful butterfly keyboard definitely merits first mention, this new generation of MacBook Pro has a lot more going for it.
 I didn’t crown it King just because, you know.

-Here’s why I am heading to the bank to break my fixed deposits.
+Here’s my new MacBook review and why I am heading to the bank to break my fixed deposits.

 The Audio’s A Dream

 My favourite thing about the 16-inch MacBook Pro is the audio hardware it comes packed with.
 With this MacBook by your side, is there really any need for external speakers anymore?

 Just kidding.
 I wouldn’t go so far, but the six-speaker sound system definitely stole my heart with how clear the highs and mids were.
 The new macbook pro sound quality is the best I’ve heard on a laptop.
 If you’re an audiophile who’s unable to listen to music or work on audio files (geddit?) without a speaker or headphones, this MacBook Pro is here to save you.

 Plus, there’s a three-mic array to the left of the MacBook with impeccable audio quality that will have newbie YouTubers, podcasters, or musicians salivating over the studio-quality audio recording they can do without an external microphone.
 The privileges this generation has!
 Perhaps if my old laptop’s mic hadn’t been so shitty, my nonexistent YouTube career would’ve been thriving by now.